 “An ounce of prevention is worth a pound of cure” - Benjamin Franklin

-No matter how much planning goes into an event “things going wrong” can’t be helped or completely avoided, but HOW you deal with them can be the answer to preventing small incidents becoming big issues.
+No matter how much preparation goes into an event there are always going to be things that don't to plan.
+How you deal with them can make the difference between small incidents and big issues.

-For any event, risk management is an essential part of the planning process to ensure you’re ready to respond quickly when those unplanned moments do inevitably happen.
-Manage risk effectively and you’re well on your way to creating a safe and secure event, which ultimately creates a better event experience.
+For any event, risk management is an essential part of the planning process to ensure you’re able to respond quickly and appropriately.
+Know your risks, develop the right strategies to eliminate or mitigate them, and you’re well on your way to creating a safe and secure event.

-We know the responsibility of keeping your staff and attendees safe can be enough to keep even the most experienced event professionals up at night.
+We know the responsibility of keeping staff and attendees safe can be enough to keep even the most experienced event professionals awake at night.
 One method to help put your mind at ease is to establish a duty of care program.
-In this article, where Kevin Iwamoto offers the steps to creating one, he summarizes your responsibilities as an event planner when dealing with the unexpected:
+In this article, where Kevin Iwamoto outlines the steps for creating one, he summarizes your responsibilities as an event planner:

 “Today’s meetings and events managers have to be ready for all sorts of unexpected situations that can crop up anywhere… When an emergency happens, you need to be able to communicate with internal departments, meeting attendees, and other affected staff and guests, and most importantly, coordinate assistance.
 Each minute of inaction can lead to tragic circumstances, even loss of life.”

 You shouldn’t be overwhelmed by these responsibilities though.
-It’s impossible to completely eliminate risk, but you can sleep easier if you plan well, put contingencies in place and follow the right processes.
+It’s impossible to eliminate all risk, but you can sleep easier if you plan well, put processes in place, and follow the right professional guidance.

 Do you want to get to that point where risks are minimized, or even eliminated, and you’re ready to deal with any problems that are thrown your way during the event?
-Then you need to find a process that works for you..
+Then the first step is to accept that risk management is your responsibility, and not something that can be left until the last minute.
+Sounds a bit scary, right?

 Don’t worry, you’re not alone in this.
-You can stand on the shoulders of risk management experts who cater to all types of industries in developing a risk management process that’s right for your event.
+The good news is that there are risk management experts who cater to all types of event types, and developing a risk management process that’s right for your event doesn't have to mean forging a brand new path without a compass.

-Carl Pritchard of Pritchard Management Associates, author of Risk Management Concepts and Guidance and one of those experts offering shoulders to stand on, describes some useful options.
-To begin with, The Project Management Institute’s “simple-to-follow” six-step set of processes and practices for managing project (or event) risk is a good place to start.
+Carl Pritchard of Pritchard Management Associates, author of Risk Management Concepts and Guidance, is one such expert and describes some simple options for getting started.
+One of these is The Project Management Institute’s “simple-to-follow” six-step framework for managing project (or event) risk.

 Pritchard also notes similar 6 step processes taught and followed by the US Military and Australian government: